Trail Status Updates

 This link may give a more accurate forecast.
 Yr.No - Mangapurura

-Alert: The construction team is working on some final sections - with around 800m between Mosleys hut and the Settler farm area (heading west) is in its original state but about to have a major makeover.
+The construction team has been working to complete final sections - with around 800m between Mosley's hut and the Settler farm area (heading west) is in its original state but about to have a major makeover.
 In total, the mid-section of approx. 1.6kms is still a bit soft and due to be metalled.

-Oio Road up to Whakahoro (Blue Duck Station) is living up to its papa routes and a bit rough but dry, and similarly the road section from Blue Duck cafe to Depot Hut is also a bit rutted due to a combination of papa and traffic.
+Oio Road up to Whakahoro (Blue Duck Station) is living up to its papa routes and a bit rough but dry, and similarly the road section from Blue Duck Cafe to Depot Hut is also a bit rutted due to a combination of papa and traffic.
+(We are working with RDC on a plan for a more resilient solution)

 If you are unsure of any section – take a moment to dismount and walk.
 Some temporary barriers are in place on still to be completed sections to provide an advanced visual warning for walkers and cyclists of potential fall hazards.
 These are not engineered to prevent a fall so please proceed with care.